DjAntaki/little-network-toolkit/README.md

     nosetests lntk/tests

-## Details
+## Some considerations

 ### Networkx graph instance loading

-Networkx graph are saved with *pickle* and with the extension.
+Networkx graph are saved with *pickle*.
 They can be import in the following way :

     import pickle
     graph = pickle.load(open("./mygraph",'rb'))

 ### Display configuration

 The display configuration is a json that defines layout and style of the graph.
-Here is a list of all interpretable key and the values they can take.
+Here is a list of all interpretable keys and the values they can take.
+The display configuration must have an entry under the key "layout".

 - "layout":('grid','null','random','circle','concentric','breadthfirst','cose','hexagon')
 - "node_size":["betweeness","closeness","connectivity"]